Pair-Matching: Links Prediction with Adaptive Queries: Introduction

 These applications raise the following mathematical problem that this paper intends to study.
-Suppose that there exists a graph whose nodes represent a set of entities or individuals and whose edges represent successful matches between entities or individuals.
+Suppose that there exists a graph whose nodes represent a set of entities or individuals and whose edges represent matches between entities or individuals.
 The nodes are known to the statistician while the edges are typically hidden at first.
 Matchmaking algorithms make queries on pairs of individuals, trying to discover as many edges as possible.
 For biological networks like protein-protein interaction networks, the individuals are proteins, an edge is an interaction between the two proteins and a query is an experiment to test whether the interaction exists.
 The goal of matchmaking algorithms is to discover as many edges of the graph as possible while minimizing the number of mismatches.
 To stress that the focus lies on discovering graph structures, the problem at hand is called hereafter pair-matching rather than matchmaking.

-The pair-matching algorithm is forced to explore the graph as it cannot make queries on edges that have already been observed.
+In this paper, pair-matching algorithms are constrained to explore the graph as they cannot make queries on edges that have already been observed.
 To learn interesting features on unobserved edges from previous observations, it is necessary to make assumptions on the structure of the hidden graph.
-This paper considers the arguably simplest situation where the graph has been generated according to an assortative conditional stochastic block model (SBM) \cite{Holland83} with two balanced communities, see Section~\ref{Sec:Setting} for a formal presentation.
-In this model, individuals are grouped into two (unobserved) communities and the probability of successful match (edge) between two individuals is larger if they belong to the same community than to different ones.
+This paper considers the arguably simplest situation where the graph has been generated according to an assortative conditional stochastic block model (SBM) \citep{Holland83} with two balanced communities, see Section~\ref{Sec:Setting} for a formal presentation.
+In this model, individuals are grouped into two (unobserved) communities and the probability of a match (edge) between two individuals is larger if they belong to the same community than to different ones.
 In this context, the set of pairs is partitioned into good and bad ones, good pairs contain two individuals from the same community and bad pairs two individuals from different communities.
 A pair-matching algorithm samples pairs and should sample as many good pairs as possible.
 Of course, the partition into good and bad pairs is unknown.